Khmer language: Phonation and tone

 Khmer once had a phonation distinction in its vowels, but this now survives only in the most archaic dialect (Western Khmer).
-The distinction arose historically when vowels after Old Khmer voiced consonants became breathy voiced and diphthongized; for example /*kaa, *ɡaa/ became /*kaa, *ɡe̤a/.
+The distinction arose historically when vowels after Old Khmer voiced consonants became breathy voiced and diphthongised; for example /*kaa, *ɡaa/ became /*kaa, *ɡe̤a/.
 When consonant voicing was lost, the distinction was maintained by the vowel (/*kaa, *ke̤a/); later the phonation disappeared as well (/[kaː], [kiə]/).
 These processes explain the origin of what are now called a-series and o-series consonants in the Khmer script.

 Although most Cambodian dialects are not tonal, the colloquial Phnom Penh dialect has developed a tonal contrast (level versus peaking tone) as a by-product of the elision of //r//.

 Intonation

 Intonation often conveys semantic context in Khmer, as in distinguishing declarative statements, questions and exclamations.
-The available grammatical means of making such distinctions are not always used, or may be ambiguous; for example, the final interrogative particle ទេ //teː// can also serve as an emphasizing (or in some cases negating) particle.
+The available grammatical means of making such distinctions are not always used, or may be ambiguous; for example, the final interrogative particle ទេ //teː// can also serve as an emphasising (or in some cases negating) particle.

 The intonation pattern of a typical Khmer declarative phrase is a steady rise throughout followed by an abrupt drop on the last syllable.